Asaroth/swift-evolution/proposals/NNNN-generic-protocols.md

 To conform to multiple instantiations of the same generic protocol, there must not be any conflicts in conforming type.
-In particular, `associatedtype` requirements cause conflicts in such cases, therefore their usage is therefore not recommended in generic protocols.
+In particular, `associatedtype` requirements cause conflicts in such cases, therefore their usage is not recommended in generic protocols.

 ```swift
 protocol From<T> {